PMCC-BioinformaticsCore/janis/docs/tools/bioinformatics/gatk4/gatk4getpileupsummaries_4.1.3.0.rst

 compression_level  Optional<Integer>                                 Compression level for all compressed files created (e.g. BAM and VCF).
-Default value: 2. intervals          Optional<bed>            --intervals              -L (BASE) One or more genomic intervals over which to operate pileupTableOut     Optional<Filename>       -O                    1
+Default value: 2. intervals          Optional<bed>            --intervals              -L (BASE) One or more genomic intervals over which to operate pileupTableOut     Optional<Filename>       -O                    1 reference          Optional<FastaFai>       -R                       reference to use when decoding CRAMS
 =================  =======================  ===========  ==========  ========================================================================================

 Workflow Description Language